shaneholloman/image-processor/README.md

 An application that processes images to generate detailed descriptions using the Ollama LLaVA model and embeds these descriptions as XMP metadata into the images and adds them to a database.

-Currently, I'm not sure how far I'll take this toolset, but it's serving its purpose for now.
-Currently, we have two different processors:
+Currently, I'm not sure how far I'll take this toolset, but it's serving my purpose for now.
+Currently, I've two different processors:

 1. One for metadata
 2. One for filenames